List of incarnations of Spider-Man: Spider-X

 Spider-X (Brian Kornfield), created by Mort Todd, first appeared in Midnight Sons Unlimited #3 (Oct.
 1993).
-As Spider-X was seen by many wearing Spider-Man's costume, he is initially believed to be Spider-Man himself, mutated by the Darkhold, until his mother learned the truth and explained this to the titular group.
 Kornfield grew up off Broadway in New York City raised by his mother, with his father having been killed at an unknown time period.
 He had a very active imagination and idolized all superheroes, even writing letters to as many as he could.
-After his mother is brutally assaulted and mugged, Brian becomes obsessed with being a superhero so he could find and take down the muggers.
-Brian was met by the Dwarf (an agent of Chthon) offering him the power to be like his idol Spider-Man via a page of the Darkhold.
-Brian accepted the offer and was transformed into Spider-X. His desire for vengeance was twisted by the Darkhold's magic and Brian saw himself as the ultimate arbitrator of justice, willing to mete out punishment that no one else would.
+After his mother is brutally assaulted and mugged, Kornfield becomes obsessed with being a superhero so he could find and take down the muggers.
+Kornfield was met by the Dwarf, who offered him the power to be like his idol Spider-Man via the Darkhold.
+Kornfield accepted the offer and was transformed into Spider-X. Kornfield views himself as the ultimate arbitrator of justice, willing to mete out punishment that no one else would.

 In other media

 Spider-X appears as a playable character in Spider-Man Unlimited.